Why Automating Your Finances May Be Your Secret Weapon

 Even if you're only putting away a small amount each month, when you check back a year later, you'll see that, without even thinking about it, you'll have made significant progress.

-And check with your bank about budgeting tools that track your spending and alerts‡ that can tell you when your balance drops below a certain level or if you have a debit of over a certain amount.
+And check with your bank about budgeting tools that track your spending and alerts‡ that can tell you when your balance drops below a certain level or if you have a debit over a certain amount.

 I’m worried about losing my job.
 Does it ever make sense to take a break from attempting to save?